 Shared Memory

-Following scenario is used when shared memory is used for IPC:
+The following scenario is used when shared memory is used for IPC:

-First, a shared memory area is defined (shmget) with a key identifier known by processes involved into the communication.
+First, a shared memory area is defined (shmget) with a key identifier known by processes involved in the communication.

 Second, processes are attaching (shmat) to the shared memory and are retrieving a memory pointer.